datanav/docs/hub/features/circuit-breakers.rst

 Circuit Breakers
 ================

-A circuit breaker is a safety mechanism can be enabled on the :ref:`dataset sink <dataset_sink>`.
+A circuit breaker is a safety mechanism that can be enabled on the :ref:`dataset sink <dataset_sink>`.
 The circuit breaker will trip if the number of entities written to a dataset in a pipe's run exceeds a certain configurable limit.